Skip to main content

 FAQs about Wegovy® pen

-Results are from a 68-week medical study of 1,961 adults with obesity (BMI >=30 kg/m2), or with overweight (BMI >=27 kg/m2) and at least one weight-related medical problem, including high blood pressure or high cholesterol.
+*Results are from a 68-week medical study of 1,961 adults with obesity (BMI ≥30 kg/m2), or with overweight (BMI ≥27 kg/m2) and at least one weight-related medical problem, including high blood pressure or high cholesterol.
 Adults with type 2 diabetes were excluded.
-Patients were taking either Wegovy® pen or placebo.
-Both groups received instruction for a reduced calorie diet and increased physical activity.
-During the trial, 17% of participants taking Wegovy® discontinued treatment compared with 22% taking placebo.
+Patients were taking either Wegovy® 2.4 mg pen or placebo.

-In a medical study, adults living with obesity, or with overweight and at least one weight-related medical problem, who used the Wegovy® pen, along with a reduced-calorie diet and increased physical activity, lost on average about 35 lb which was about 15% of their starting body weight.
-In comparison, adults who used placebo lost on average about 6 lb, or about 2.5% of their body weight.
-The average starting weight for both groups was 232 lb.
-Use the weight loss calculator to get an idea of how much you could potentially lose with Wegovy®.

-Results are from a 68-week medical study of 1,961 adults with obesity (BMI ≥30) and adults with overweight (BMI ≥27) who also had weight-related medical problems, including high blood pressure or high cholesterol.
-Adults with diabetes were excluded.
 Both groups received instruction for a reduced-calorie diet and increased physical activity.
 During the trial, 17% of participants taking Wegovy® discontinued treatment compared with 22% taking placebo.

+With a maintenance dose of Wegovy® HD (semaglutide) injection 7.2 mg: In a medical study, adults living with obesity who used Wegovy® 7.2 mg pen, along with a reduced-calorie diet and increased physical activity, lost ~47 lb, or on average 19% of their starting body weight.
+In comparison, adults who used placebo lost ~10 lb, or on average 4% of their body weight.
+The average starting weight for both groups was 248 lb.

+Results are from a 72-week medical study of 1,407 adults with obesity (BMI ≥30 kg/m2).
+Adults with type 2 diabetes were excluded.
+Patients were taking Wegovy® injection 7.2 mg, Wegovy® injection 2.4 mg, or placebo.
+All groups received instruction for a reduced-calorie diet and increased physical activity.
+During the trial, 12% of participants taking Wegovy® injection 7.2 mg discontinued treatment compared with 29% taking placebo.

 BMI=body mass index.